 French Press coffee is one of the classic manual brewing methods.
-Here is a small guide for brewing great coffee with this method.
+Here is a quick guide for brewing great coffee with this method.

 What You'll Need

-- French Press Coffeemaker - 12 & 34 oz sizes are common.
+- French Press Coffeemaker - 12 and 34 oz. sizes are common.

 - Coffee Grinder - See our blog article for suggestions.

 - Fresh Water - Heated to just off-boil, around 200-203ºF.

 - Kitchen Scale - Weighing your dose of coffee gives consistent results.

 How Much Coffee?

 - Weigh 2 grams of coffee for each ounce of water.

 - For a 12 oz. press use 24 grams of coffee.